-The Company's prime operational objectives are to maximise transmission system availability and to ensure that the quality of electricity at the onshore connection point is compliant with the SQSS and the STC having regard in all respects to the safety of employees, contractors and the general public.
+The subsidary's prime operational objectives are to maximise transmission system availability and to ensure that the quality of electricity at the onshore connection point is compliant with the SQSS and the STC having regard in all respects to the safety of employees, contractors and the general public.

-The OFTO has a fully wrapped O&M contract with Balfour Beatty PT&D that contains requirements to effectively operate and maintain the assets in accordance with the OFTO Operating Approvals.
+Greater Gabbard OFTO has an O&M contract with Balfour Beatty Utility Solutions Limited that contains requirements to effectively operate and maintain the assets in accordance with the OFTO Operating Approvals.
 Maintenance is required to be delivered taking into account Statutory obligations, the requirements and recommendations of the Original Equipment manufacturer (OEM) plus condition, age and service duty of the asset.
 The OFTO regularly monitors O&M delivery performance.
 Balfour Beatty PT&D has ISO 9001, 14001 and 18001 certification for its business including O&M activity on OFTO assets.